jimmydin7/web-scraper-leads/README.md

 3. **Download ChromeDriver:**
    - Visit https://googlechromelabs.github.io/chrome-for-testing/
    - Download the version that matches your Chrome browser
-   - Place `chromedriver.exe` in the project folder
-   - Update the path in `config.txt`
+   - Update the chromedriver.exe path in `config.txt`

 4. **Run the application:**
    ```bash